mikemorris12/UTCDW_Guidebook/_build/html/_sources/Chapter1/section1.1_python_env.md

 `conda install <package names>`

 Where `<package names>` is to be replaced by the following package names, each separated by a space.
 Installing all packages at once helps ensure version consistency for packages that depend on others (e.g. `pandas` and `xarray` have dependencies on `numpy` and `scipy`, `cartopy` has a dependency on `matplotlib`, etc.).
-Anaconda attempts to ensure that there are no dependency issues with existing packages when installing a new one, but sometimes error can arise when installing packages one-by-one.
+Anaconda attempts to ensure that there are no dependency issues with existing packages when installing a new one, but sometimes errors can arise when installing packages one-by-one.

-List of environments:
+List of packages:

 * `numpy` (used for arrays and other mathematical operations)
 * `scipy` (additional scientific and mathematical operations)